starlake-ai/starlake/README.md

 Starlake is different because it is declarative, meaning that we define our data pipelines using a YAML DSL (Domain Specific Language) instead of writing code or using a GUI.

-These YAMl files are then interpreted by Starlake runtime to execute your end to end data pipelines.
+These YAML files are then interpreted by Starlake runtime to execute your end to end data pipelines.

 Among the properties you may specify in the YAML file, the following are worth mentioning:
 * field normalization